sohamhaldar/git-ats/README.md

 ## 📝 Overview

-**gitats** is a production-ready FastAPI web app that uses AI to turn your GitHub repositories into polished, ATS-friendly resume content.
+**git-ats** is a production-ready FastAPI web app that uses AI to turn your GitHub repositories into polished, ATS-friendly resume content.
 It analyzes your codebase, extracts technical achievements, and generates impactful resume sections.
 Designed for engineers at all levels, gitats supports multiple AI providers and is fully containerized for easy deployment.